The Key Ideas of The Pictures Generation Artists

 Exploring and questioning contemporary life through visual imagery, the approach of Pictures Generation artists is particularly relevant in understanding our current image-oriented culture and decoding the roles that images play as forms of representation, as icons, and as symbols.

-They explored how images are culturally constructed and the effects of their dissemination in a media-saturated age, introducing questions about what exactly one is looking at.
+They explored how images are culturally constructed and the effects of their dissemination in this particular age, introducing questions about what exactly one is looking at.

 Acknowledging their continuing influence on contemporary art, MoMA brought many of these artists together in a 2009 exhibition titled Pictures Generation, 1974-1984.
 Using Crimp’s expression to define a zeitgeist, the show suggested that our understanding of the term is developing new meanings over time.